programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 {% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-02.png" alt="The illustration shows a color-coded hex dump on the left side.
 Some of the output is highlighted and connected with a dashed line to detailed explenations on the right side, indicating where the start of the image is, or where one could find more information about the files format." caption="Figure 2.
 Infographic annotating a JPEG's file header in hexadecimal notation.
 (Ange Albertini 2022 – CC-BY 4.0 )" %}

 #### The Standard Pattern
-When we open the provided sample JPEG cat-hybrid.jpg in a hex viewer, the hex view immediately exposes this structure.
+When we open the provided sample JPEG cat-hybrid.jpg within the jpg_zip folder with an hex viewer, the hex view immediately exposes this structure.
 The file signature (FF D8 FF E0) at the beginning confirms its identity.
 Beyond the header, we find metadata describing dimensions and color depth, followed by the bulk of the file: compressed image data, which appears as a seemingly random string of hexadecimal values.

 Download the sample JPEG cat-hybrid.jpg and navigate to the picture in the terminal.
 The following command is using hexly to shows the hex code of the file.
 The -n option tells hexyl to only display the first 256 bytes.
 The $ sign indicates a command to be copied into the terminal (do not copy the $ itself).
 ```shell